jeroen-vet/digitalgarden/src/site/notes/Useful thinking.md

 8. Designing
 9. Contemplation.
 A combination of questioning and trying to answer the question.
 It is making things explicit.
 As if trying to convince somebody else.
 It is a way of arriving at sound knowledge.

 __In general with useful types of thinking you would create some document, that incrementally improves.
-This is because you cannot keep to many variables in your mind.__
+This is because you cannot keep too many variables in your mind.__

 Not allowable: any thought that involves "I" or that is about "I".
 Any thoughts that ruminate the past.
 Any thought about others "Oh he is so and so".
 Any judging.